 Robust eDHR tools can enable connections between systems, interfaces and people in some key ways: maintaining compliance in personnel training by verifying training requirements and proactively scheduling training; and facilitating productive connections between people throughout the entire company.

 The life cycle of a medical device is long, and a product’s DHR may be needed long after customer use.
 Postmarket problems can arise, and without detailed production information on hand, both time and money are often wasted looking for a resolution.
 Details are critical in manufacturing, yet maintaining those details can be a challenge in numerous ways, including:

-An eDHR system can help manufacturers track all entered information accurately and ensure availability to all involved stakeholders throughout the entire product lifecycle.
+An eDHR software system can help manufacturers track all entered information accurately and ensure availability to all involved stakeholders throughout the entire product lifecycle.
 Especially for medical device manufacturers, maintaining accurate and accessible DHRs can be a lifesaver.

 Enjoying this blog?
 Learn More.